ocaml/v2.ocaml.org/site/learn/faq.md

 or a value which is monomorphic, but for which some types have not been completely inferred.
-Some types variables are left in the type, which are are called “weak” (and are displayed by an underscore: `'_a`); they will disappear thanks to type inference as soon as enough informations will be given.
+Some types variables are left in the type, which are are called “weak” (and are displayed by an underscore: `'_a`); they will disappear thanks to type inference as soon as enough information will be given.

 ```ocamltop